casstao/Performance-API/README.md

 If i had more time, I would implement an edge case where deleting a cage would delete all the dinos in them Currently, the application handles most edge cases i.e. invalid inputs, placing the wrong species into a cage, limit on cage capacity.
 Each HTTP response has a status and a message along with the data if the status is a SUCCESS

+### Takeaways-
+If my application were to be ran in a concurrent environment, load balancers and an SQL database could be integrated.
+Currently it is using SQLlite.
+Hosting the API on a cloud server for constant access would also be needed.